SYalouz/ILLUSTRATION_JUPYTER_NOTEBOOK/paper.md

 # Statement of need

-Encoding numerically a quantum many-body system is a crucial step to get access to exact properties of either ab initio or model systems in quantum chemistry and physics.
+The numerical encoding of quantum many-body systems is crucial to get access to exact properties of either ab initio or model systems in quantum chemistry and physics.
-In practice, it requires to develop a code that builds sparse matrix representations of quantum operators (e.g. the Hamiltonian of a system) in a given quantum many-body basis.
+In practice, it requires to develop a code that can build sparse matrix representations of quantum operators (e.g. the Hamiltonian of a system) in a given quantum many-body basis.
 Usually this aspect is kept as ''blackbox'' in packages to spare the user with the cumbersome numerical parts.
-Whereas this type of package implementation suits perfectly for the realization of applications,
-it turns out to be problematic for researchers who need numerical tools to develop and test new methodologies and theories.
+In practice, this type of package implementation suits perfectly for the realization of applications.
+However, it turns out to be problematic for researchers in need of numerical tools to develop and test new methodologies and theories.

-The Python package 'QuantNBody' has been designed to help theoreticians who need an easy way to numerically create and manipulate objects linked to many-body systems.
+The Python package 'QuantNBody' has been designed to help theoreticians who need an easy way to numerically create and manipulate objects linked to quantum many-body systems.
 The package framework is based on the creation of numerical matrix representation of quantum operators in a given many-body basis with a special emphasis on fermionic system (note that extensions are planned to include bosonic systems).

-The framework of the 'QuantNBody' package lies on two fundamental ingredients.
+The framework of the package lies on two fundamental ingredients.
 The first one is the creation of a reference many-body basis (based on a total number of quantum particles and modes/orbitals to fill) in which every operator can be represented.
 The second ingredient consists in creating a general tool that can help building any particle-number conserving many-body operator : the single-body hopping operator $a^\dagger a$.
 Once these two ingredients have been created, the user can employ pre-built functions in order to (i) construct various type of many-body operators (e.g. hamiltonians, spin operators), (ii) manipulate/visualize quantum many-body states.
-Note that the QuantNBody package has been designed to provide flexibility to the user so that the he/she can also create his/her own operators and functions based on the tools already implemented in the code.
+Note that the QuantNBody package has been also designed to provide flexibility to the user so that the he/she can also create his/her own operators and functions based on the tools already implemented in the code.

 # A quick illustration